 We are pursuing a two-pronged approach to ameliorate the effects of magnet misalignments.
 The first seeks to improve our alignment capability by employing improved survey techniques along with more precise positioning mechanisms on our magnet stands.
-If the overall alignment resolution can be improved by a factor of four, using state of the art survey methods developed by our British collaborators from the John Adams Institute [13], then the uncorrected vertical emittance would drop to ~ 8 pm.
+If the overall alignment resolution can be improved by a factor of four, then the uncorrected vertical emittance would drop to ~ 8 pm.
 The second path is to compensate for the effects of residual magnet misalignments using steering magnets and skew quadrupoles to correct the measured orbit distortion and dispersion.
 This technique has been evaluated using simulations that take BPM resolution into account.
 When the distributions of magnet misalignments are set to the nominal values, as given in Table 2, we obtain the corrected vertical emittances that are shown in Table 3.
 The results of our simulations for 200 random seeds are summarized in Fig. 5.
 These values are consistent with reaching our target values of 5-10 pm for the vertical emittance.